4 Bike Safety Tips to Keep Kids Safe

 4. Ride on the right side.
 For kids, the sidewalk or bike path is the safest place to be.
 When that’s not an option, ride on the right side of the road, going with traffic.
 Use proper hand signals when turning.

-Younger riders should always ride with adults, Hoekstra said.
-Make sure you’re setting a good example for your kids by following the same safety rules when you ride as a family
+Younger riders should always be accompanied by an adult.
+Make sure you’re setting a good example for your kids by following the same safety rules when you ride as a family.

 If you liked this post, you might also like: